open-politics/open-politics/README.md

 - Agent-Search dataset (for smaller "ground truth" data points)

-### Langchain
+### Agent Systems
 - The LLM domain AI is now heavily evolving on agents-based sytems
 - Our purpose will need multple agents, as we need to address different tasks

-08.11 Update after OpenAI DevDay:
-- the available context length is now 128k tokens, which is a huge improvement

-- Each component requires different solutions
+- Each component of a "briefing" requires different solutions
-- - Langchain teams, agents, and chains are used to deliver rich and relevant information.
+- - LLM Agent teams and chains are used to deliver rich and relevant information.
 - - Elaborate processes are done with tree tree-of-thought, chain-of-thought and reflexion (see papers).
 - - Some tools require automatic code generation (e.g., for the graph or timeline view).
-- - Some tools require a more interactive approach (e.g., for the chatbot).
 - Sets of instructions are used to generate the output.
-- Sets of instructions and sets of data are retrievable via Vecor Storage Querying (e.g., Chroma or Pinecone).
+- Sets of instructions and sets of data are retrievable via Vecor Storage Querying (Qdrant)

+#### Agent-Search/ SciPhi Project
+- The SciPhi work has done some incredible things.
+- - First they created a production-ready, open-source vector storage dataset and system with over one billion embeddings.
+- - They also trained Sensei-7b, a model that can recursively research and answer questions.
+- - They also provide a comprehensive search engine for the dataset and the web.

+#### LangChain
+- Langchain is a very well integrated and powerful framework for LLM interaction and chaining.
+- Many state-of-the-art prompt engineering techniques are implemented in Langchain.
+- Data connectors and data pipelines are widely available.

+#### Marvin
+- Marvun is a lightweight and powerful framework for LLM-centered classification and validation systems.
+Like Pydantic for LLMs.

 ### Database